-- A. Development proposals that contribute to both local and world-class creative, arts and cultural sector are welcomed.
+- A. Development proposals that contribute to both local and world-class creative, arts and cultural sector are welcomed, where this conforms with green belt policy and does not result in the loss of residential development.
 Existing facilities will be protected, nurtured and encouraged.
-In particular, development proposals that deliver the following will be supported: - i. the enhancement of Elstree Village and Aldenham Reservoir as a cultural hub in accordance with Policy EB13; - ii. creative venues that are flexible to enable multi-uses; - iii. a performing arts space; - iv. cultural provision for young people, in accordance with Policy EB19; - safe, open (in terms of availability of space) public spaces that are accessible, including to those with physical or mental disabilities, and which are suitable for a range of civic, cultural, recreational and leisure activities, including open air markets and performing spaces.

-B. To deliver this, the following is supported:

-- A. protect all land and/or buildings where the current or last use is/was an arts, creative industries and cultural use unless that use is re-provided to an equivalent or better standard in the immediate vicinity of the site; - B. permit new arts and cultural uses, or the expansion of these uses, which are likely to generate large numbers of visitors in the neighbourhood area; - C. permit enabling development on land and/or buildings where the current or last use is/was an arts and cultural use, in order to provide alternative arts and cultural uses on site or improve arts and cultural uses elsewhere within the neighbourhood area, where it is successfully demonstrated that there is greater benefit to the neighbourhood area resulting from this proposal.
+In particular, development proposals that deliver the following will be supported: - i. the enhancement of Elstree Village and Aldenham Reservoir as a cultural hub in accordance with Policy EB13; - ii. creative venues that are flexible to enable multi-uses; - iii. a performing arts space; - iv. cultural provision for young people, in accordance with Policy EB19; - v. safe, open (in terms of availability of space) public spaces that are accessible, including to those with physical or mental disabilities, and which are suitable for a range of civic, cultural, recreational and leisure activities, including open air markets and performing spaces. - B. To deliver this, the following is supported: - i. protect all land and/or buildings where the current or last use is/was an arts, creative industries and cultural use unless that use is re-provided to an equivalent or better standard in the immediate vicinity of the site; - ii. support new arts and cultural uses, or the expansion of these uses, which are likely to generate large numbers of visitors in the neighbourhood area, where: - a. the proposal, including any associated premises, would not have unacceptable impacts on the local environment; - b. the proposal would not have unacceptable impacts on the amenity of neighbouring uses, particularly residential through excessive noise and pollution; and - c. the proposal would not have unacceptable impacts upon the local road network. - iii. support permit enabling development on land and/or buildings where the current or last use is/was an arts and cultural use, in order to provide alternative arts and cultural uses on site or improve arts and cultural uses elsewhere within the neighbourhood area, where it is successfully demonstrated that there is greater benefit to the neighbourhood area resulting from this proposal.